Vav Labs

 Can I use PathForge in commercial games?

-That is the plan for the paid tiers.
+The paid tiers are being prepared for commercial use.
 The final license text will be published before paid release, because surprising customers with license details is a hobby best left to cursed installers.

 Does PathForge support multi-size agents?

 Yes, multi-size agent pathfinding is one of the main reasons PathForge exists.
-Clearance maps and editor visualization are planned as first-class features rather than something taped to the side after the first large unit gets stuck in a doorway.
+Clearance maps and editor visualization are being built as first-class features rather than something taped to the side after the first large unit gets stuck in a doorway.

 Will PathForge include volumetric 3D navigation?

 Not in the first Grid-focused release.
-Volumetric navigation for flying, swimming, drone, and zero-gravity agents is a long-term product direction, not a V1 promise.
+Volumetric navigation for flying, swimming, drone, and zero-gravity agents is a long-term expansion area, not a V1 promise.
 The first release is being kept narrow enough to ship and support properly.

 Is PathForge available now?